-Special finance is a segment of the auto lending industry for borrowers with a limited or tainted credit history.
+Special financing auto loans is a segment of the auto lending industry for borrowers with a limited or tainted credit history.
 Special financing in the auto finance industry is risk-based, which means that the terms of the loan are set so that the expected returns to the lender/investor are great enough to cover the risk of default by the borrower.

-In terms of special finance auto loans, they typically carry a higher interest rate.
+In terms of special financing auto loans, they typically carry a higher interest rate.
 That is compared to what is available to borrowers with a clean credit history.

 Lenders for People With Low Credit Scores